eduarguz/shift-php-cs/README.md

 #  PHP CS Fixer - Laravel Coding Style Ruleset

 This package allows you to use the set of rules for [PHP CS Fixer](https://github.com/FriendsOfPhp/PHP-CS-Fixer) created and recommended by [Laravel Shift](https://laravelshift.com/).

 You can find the **original and official** source of the ruleset in [this gist](https://gist.github.com/laravel-shift/cab527923ed2a109dda047b97d53c200).

+This ruleset was originally created to work with PHP-CS-Fixer 2.x and has been upgraded to 3.x

 ## Installation
 You can install the ruleset via composer using the following command: